ShadyChars/Bibcite/README.md

 ### Build

-Bibcite is not yet available in a ready-to-install form.
+Bibcite-CSL is not yet available in a ready-to-install form.
 To obtain and build a copy:

 1. Ensure you have installed PHP 7.0 or above
 1. Clone or download this repository